AloisSeckar/demos-java/README.md

 All relevant info is written down in comments inside sources.

-## Java News
-Since september 2023 [there is file](JavaNews.md) with interesting articles and information from Java world.

 ## Usage
 Checkout the project and explore the files in your favorite IDE.